ttdoucet/ttdoucet.github.io/softrock/index.md

 they reinforce.
 Similarly, in this situation the bottom cap C21 would see the two zeros of the sinusoid, again additively.
-In this case, the two outputs would converge in a few cycles to DC values for the two "I" and "Q" output of the detector.
+In this case, the two outputs would converge in a few cycles to DC values for the two "I" and "Q" outputs of the detector.

 If the signal is 1 kHz away from the center frequency, say, then the I and Q outputs would be 1-kHz sinusoids, ninety-degrees out of phase ("in quadrature").